 During an infectious disease outbreak, it is critical that employees do not report to work while they are ill and/or experiencing the following symptoms: fever, cough, body aches, fatigue, and difficulty breathing.
 Employees will be screened daily prior to the start of their shift and prior to entering the building.
 Any employee who exhibits any of the symptoms provided by the CDC (posted at the center’s entrance) will not be permitted to work and will be sent home prior to beginning their shift including any employee(s) with a temperature 100.4 or greater.
 A checklist will be used to document that the assessment was done.

 Screening Campers Upon Arrival, Enhanced Social Distance Sign-In

 Arrival and sign-in to summer camp will be performed at designated entrances, with each camp group having an assigned entrance.
-Staff members wearing mask and maintaining social distance, will greet the arriving family and direct them to the appropriate door(s).
+Staff members wearing a mask and maintaining social distance will greet the arriving family and direct them to the appropriate door(s).
 Prior to being allowed to enter the building, each camper will be screened for symptoms, verified by person dropping off that no one in the household has tested positive for COVID-19 or is awaiting test results, and be temperature screened using no contact thermometers.
 Screening and temperature results will be documented.
 Parents and guardians will not be allowed to enter the Nature Center or Brown’s Farm Barn.
 No contact sign-in systems will be employed and adults dropping off for camp will be required to wear masks.